 - Check chain wear.
 Replace when stretched .75″-1″.

 - The saddle and stem should be pointing in the same direction.

 - Road brake levers should generally be pointing straight out and level with the tops of the bars.
 Mountain bike brake levers should be spaced evenly apart from each other and facing roughly 45 degrees downward.

 - The bars should be level.
 A good way to set up any bar is to have the logos facing directly forward and then adjust as needed from there.
 If there are no logos, google bike pics and use your best judgment.

-- Check bike for cracks, dents, and other damage every other month, or monthly if you ride carbon fiber/aluminum (these materials are prone to failure when their structure is compromised).
+- Check bike for cracks, dents, and other damage, more so if you ride carbon fiber/aluminum as these materials are prone to failure when their structure is compromised.